Emergency Preparedness & Response

 - Health education and promotion

-To volunteer with the Southwest Colorado Regional MRC contact Whitney Lukas at (970)335-2017 or email@example.com.
+To volunteer with the Southwest Colorado Regional MRC contact Lori Zazzaro at (970)335-2017 or firstname.lastname@example.org.

-- In conjunction with Mercy Regional Medical Center, Regional EPR staff also serve as executive officers of the La Plata, Archuleta, San Juan, and Southern Ute (LASST) Healthcare Coalition.
-The LASST HCC serves as a multi-agency coordination group (MACG) that assists Emergency Management and Emergency Support Function 8 (Public Health and Medical Services) with preparedness, response, recovery, and mitigation activities related to healthcare organization disaster operations.
+In conjunction with Mercy Regional Medical Center, Regional EPR staff also serve as executive officers of the La Plata, Archuleta, San Juan, and Southern Ute (LASST) Chapter of the Southwest Colorado Healthcare Coalition (SWCHCC).
+The LASST Chapter serves as a multi-agency coordination group (MACG) that assists Emergency Management and Emergency Support Function 8 (Public Health and Medical Services) with preparedness, response, recovery, and mitigation activities related to healthcare organization disaster operations.